xavsln/best360ies-client-react/README.md

 Best360ies is a library of 360 panoramic images.

-This project gives the user the possibility to add a new 360 (panoramic image) entry into the database along with associated data such as the 360 static image url, the country where the 360 was taken etc... automatically using JavaScript code as well as some third party API to implement the necessary reverse geocoding functionality.
+This project gives the user the possibility to browse the collection of 360 panoramic images.
+The User can also register and then add / remove 360 panoramic images into / from its list of favorites.

 This App is the **Client side** of the **Best360ies Project**. (see below for details regarding the REST API and database)